 Jacie Moriyama, Student Services Portfolio Manager, leads a group that is exploring how we can use technology to generate meaningful opportunities for students, inside and outside the classroom.
 Team members include: McKell Carter (PSYC); Michaele Ferguson (PSCI); Ruth Heisler (IPHY); Catherine Kunce (PWR); Daryl Maeda (ETHN / A&S); and David Paradis (HIST).

 Shane Schwikert, Data Analytics and Applied Learning Sciences Manager, leads a team that is working on integrating data science methods and tools across the curriculum.
 Team members include: Jane Garrity (ENGL); David Glimp (ENGL); Vilja Hulden (HIST); Sebastian Kopf (GEOL); Brett Melbourne (EBIO); Nathan Pieplow (PWR); and Eric Vance (APPM / LISA).

+Blair Young facilitates the work of the incubator and its teams as our Innovation Catalyst.
 Leadership for the initiative includes David Brown, Divisional Dean of Social Sciences; Beth Osnes, ASSETT Faculty Advisor; and Mark Werner, Associate Director for Academic Technology Learning Design.
 Aisha Jackson leads the Office of Information Technology's Academic Technology Applications and Design Team, which houses ASSETT.